cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 ## Four core processes
 * **Chain** meta data
-* A. Response with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync)
+* A. Response HAMT with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync)
 * B. Collect votings from chain peers to discover the chainid's safety state root. (single thread func, possible to run concurrency)
 * **File**
 * C. File Downloader. (concurrent goroutine to download files and logging download data)
-* D. Reponse amt cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data)
+* D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data)

 ## Tries
 On community chain: